 - Willingness to encourage your personal network to participate in DIY Lowell a plus (this could include your family, neighborhood, school friends, or colleagues)

-- Work collaboratively in a fun environment with another Street Team member, DIY Lowell founders, and others
+- Work collaboratively in a fun environment with another Street Team members, DIY Lowell founders, and others

 - Good opportunity to network within the Lowell community and meet people from many organizations and professional groups